 Photo: Designed by Alvar Aalto, Muurame church was restored to its original condition in 2016.

 Very much a country village at heart, Petäjävesi possesses enchanting natural attractions, in Petäjävesi Old Church a UNESCO world heritage site, and is home to some 4 000 people.
 Petäjävesi can be reached from Jyväskylä in under 30 minutes.
-Stay overnight in a vicarage dating back over a hundred years, pet some sheep, enjoy the nostalgic romance of the countryside in a farmhouse suite or rent a summer cottage set amidst outstanding nature – in Petäjävesi life is there to be enjoyed.
-Known for its community spirit and local food, Petäjävesi has 150-year-old roots extending deep into Finland’s soil. www.petajavesi.fi
+Stay overnight in a vicarage croft dating back over a hundred years, pet some sheep, enjoy the nostalgic romance of the countryside in a farmhouse suite or rent a summer cottage set amidst outstanding nature – in Petäjävesi life is there to be enjoyed.
+Known for its community spirit and local food, Petäjävesi has over 150-year-old roots extending deep into Finland’s soil. www.petajavesi.fi

 Toivakka, reachable from Jyväskylä in less than 30 minutes, offers a great deal to see and experience such as the church ceiling paintings by Pellervo Lukumies, fantastic experiences in nature both on land and water, as well as numerous sports and recreational activities like disc golf, for instance.
 Wellness and event services are offered by a number of firms including Taulu Manor, Wäärälä, Ruuhipirtti, Pistoretki, Huikko Manor, Nukula and Sun Toive.
 Local businesses specializing in concerts, retreats, excursions, inspirational photography and good food are also on hand. www.toivakka.fi